-Naoko Shibusawa (Director) is an Associate Professor of History and American Studies at Brown University and the Faculty Director for the Choices Program.
+Naoko Shibusawa (Institute Director) is Associate Professor of History and American Studies at Brown University.
 She is a historian of U.S. political culture and teaches courses on U.S. empire.
-In addition to her first book, America’s Geisha Ally: Reimagining the Japanese Enemy (Harvard, 2006), she has published on transnational Asian American identities, Cold War ideologies, the Lavender Scare, and the Kinsey Report.
-She is working on two books: Ideologies of US Empire and Queer Betrayals and The Treason Trial of John David Provoo.
+She is author of America’s Geisha Ally: Reimagining the Japanese Enemy (Harvard, 2006) and has published on transnational Asian American identities, Cold War ideologies, the Lavender Scare, and the Kinsey Report.
+She is working on two books: Ideologies of U.S. Empire and Queer Betrayals and The Treason Trial of John David Provoo.

 Christian Appy (Faculty Presenter and Practicum Facilitator) is a Professor of History at the University of Massachusetts Amherst.
 He is a historian with a focus on the Vietnam War and Modern United States History.
 Appy is widely known as a leading expert on the Vietnam War experience.
 The most recent of his three books on the subject is American Reckoning: The Vietnam War and Our National Identity, which explores the war’s impact on American politics, culture, and foreign policy from the 1950s to the Obama presidency.

 Heather Cole (Practicum Facilitator) is Head of Special Collections Instruction at The John Hay Library at Brown University.
 She is the specialist for all English-language literary materials in the Brown libraries and the curator for the vast literary, theatrical, and music collections at the Hay Library.
 Cole teaches in a variety of contexts, from basic introductions to library resources to hands-on workshops with special collections material in addition to providing one-on-one research consultations.